Making the Metro a Welcome Place for All with Moorhead Mayor Johnathan Judd - KVRR Local News

 Making the Metro a Welcome Place for All with Moorhead Mayor Johnathan Judd

-Through all of the unrest and uneasiness, Moorhead Mayor Johnathon Judd has been a calm and articulate voice.
+Through all of the unrest and uneasiness, Moorhead Mayor Johnathan Judd has been a calm voice.

-MOORHEAD, MN – It’s been a tough week and a half for a lot of people we’ve talked with and heard from both in our region, and around the country.
+MOORHEAD, Minn. – It’s been a tough week and a half for a lot of people we’ve talked with and heard from both in our region, and around the country.

-Through all of the unrest and uneasiness, Moorhead Mayor Johnathan Judd has been a calm and articulate voice.

-He spoke with protesters this weekend in order to figure out the changes they wanted to see, and what conversations we need to have next.
+Throughout all the unrest and the uneasiness in our community last week, an articulate and calming voice rose through the noise: Mayor Johnathan Judd’s.

 “In this region, we need to have more teachers of color, that’s a start.
 The thing is that I think people need to understand is how this adversely affects the much bigger picture,” said Moorhead Mayor Johnathan Judd, “We have to get diversity in those ranks, because again if you are trying to get primary sector businesses here, these businesses are looking for diversity, because most of these companies have embraced diversity.
 They can’t get their diverse employees to stay here because if there is a challenge or negative experience with a school or a teacher not trained to handle diverse or adverse situations, those families aren’t going to stay.”